What many people don’t realize is that Gmail is also available to organizations.

 Gmail is just one of the components of G Suite.
 Other components include Calendar, Drive, Docs, Sheets, Slides and Sites.

-When G Suite is used by a company, a email@example.com type address is associated with with a business Gmail account.
-Even though a business domain is used rather than the gmail.com domain, the email interface has the same look and feel as a consumer Gmail account (minus the advertising).
+When G Suite is used by a company, a firstname.lastname@example.org type address is associated with with a business Gmail account.
+Even though a business domain is used—rather than the gmail.com domain—the email interface has the same look and feel as a consumer Gmail account (minus the sponsored emails).

-Business users can access their business Gmail account using the familiar looking Gmail browser interface.
+Business users can access their business Gmail account using the familiar Gmail interface.
 Long time Outlook users can connect their Outlook desktop client to their business Gmail account.

-Users can collaborate on spreadsheets, presentations and documents.
+Employees can collaborate on spreadsheets, presentations and documents.
 Any of these can be edited by two or more users at the same time.
-They no longer have to be emailed around for edits.
+Files no longer need to be emailed around for edits.

 G Suite Security

 Using G Suite as an organization’s “email server” is, in many cases, more secure than using an email server that resides on a corporate network.

-Google business accounts have an option for enabling 2-step verification (2SV).
-This means that a business email account cannot be accessed from an unfamiliar machine or device until a six digit code that is texted to the account owner’s mobile phone is entered at the time of login.
+Google business accounts have an option for requiring 2-step verification (2SV) by all users.
+With 2SV, a business email account cannot be accessed from an unfamiliar machine or device until a six digit code that is texted to the account owner’s mobile phone is entered at the time of login.
 A hardware security key, is a strongest form of 2SV.

 When a company’s entire employee email database resides in a file on a corporate server, it’s vulnerable to hackers who are able penetrate the company’s perimeter security.
 On the other hand, Google customer email data is scattered in small pieces across Google’s global data centers.

 On the topic of perimeter security, Google has legions of skilled engineers who are dedicated to fending off intrusions.
 Corporations are not in a position to dedicate a large number of resources to the same tasks.
 They are instead dependent on the reliability of security hardware and software solutions, supplemented by internal monitoring efforts.

-According to Google, over five million business are currently using G Suite.
+According to Google, over five million businesses are currently using G Suite.